Sleep. What a beautiful thing…

 Why does my puppy have diarrhea at night?
 (Only at night)

-If your puppy is experiencing diarrhea at night and only at night, then this can be an indicator of stress.
+If your puppy is experiencing diarrhea at night and only at night, then this can be an indicator of stress and should not be part of your puppy’s night time routine.

 It could be one of many things that are making them feel unease; they are scared to be alone or even if your washing machine or dishwasher goes off on a timer.